avantrec/soco-cli/README.md

 Interactive mode is started with the `-i` or `--interactive` command line option.
 Optionally, a speaker name can be given, in which case all commands will be directed to that speaker (until changed in the shell).

-Type `help` at the sonos command line for more information on using interactive mode:
+Type `help` at the sonos command line for more information on using interactive shell mode:

 ```
 $ sonos -i